 9. The Marwari Horse

-This is a rare horse breed that hails from the Rajasthan region of India.
+This rare horse breed hails from the Rajasthan region of India.
 The Marwari horse is slim yet muscular and has extremely shiny hair that is soft to the touch.
 Their ears are erect and alert, their eyes wide and bright, and their muzzles long and slender.
 These horses are a bit slower than many other breeds because their stride is shorter, but this does not affect the smooth ride that they offer.

 Being desert horses, these animals can survive on surprisingly little food when necessary.
 These horses have gorgeous thick manes and tails that when grown out, help protect them from the weather elements.
 Marwari horses have thin skin and require careful daily grooming to keep them clean and healthy.